 White text in center with green text along bottom curve on red background.

-The Village of Tinley Park was incorporated in 1892, but the area was already being settled as the 1830s.
-The Village of Bremen was located on the Chicago, Rock Island and Pacific Railroad lines as the railroad industry was rapidly expanding in the second half of the nineteenth century.
-This influenced the Village’s growth, and in 1890 the name Bremen was changed to Tinley Park, in honor of the Village’s first railroad station agent, Samuel Tinley Sr.
+The Village of Tinley Park, formerly named Bremen, was settled in the 1830s, but finally incorporated as a village in 1892.
+Bremen was located on the Chicago, Rock Island, and Pacific Railroad lines as the railroad industry was rapidly expanding in the second half of the nineteenth century influencing the growth of the area.
+In 1890, the name Bremen was changed to Tinley Park, in honor of the Village’s first railroad station agent, Samuel Tinley Sr.

 "History of Tinley Park".
 The Village of Tinley Park.
 Retrieved July 22, 2020 from https://www.tinleypark.org/government/departments/clerk_s_office/a_histo....